Age of Napoleon (board game): Combat

-In the Age of Napoleon board game, combat is resolved by adding up the strengths of all the forces in each army, then rolling one dice, and checking with a table in order to determine the number of losses inflicted by each side.
-Because only one dice is rolled in combat, it is possible for a small army to defeat a much larger force through some amount of luck.
+In the Age of Napoleon board game, combat is resolved by adding up the strengths of all the forces in each army, then rolling one die, and checking with a table in order to determine the number of losses inflicted by each side.
+Because only one die is rolled in combat, it is possible for a small army to defeat a much larger force through some amount of luck.
 The winner is the player who inflicted more losses on the opponent, who is forced to retreat.

 Because it was easier to fight in one's own country due to familiarity of the land and support of the people, armies are considered to be stronger when located in their home countries.
 However, if an army has been in a battle recently or has done a great deal of marching recently, they will have lower combat strength, simulating the army's exhaustion and lack of supplies.